- B2B Content Growth Hacks 🔝

 Filter the report to include your

-or custom revenue conversion event.Examine the path details to see if a blog post URL appeared in the user's conversion journey.
+purchaseor custom revenue conversion event.Examine the path details to check if a blog post URL appeared in the user’s journey toward conversion.

 UTM Tags in GA4 Steps:

-In Reports > Acquisition > Traffic Acquisition, find traffic from social networks (like LinkedIn) or other referring sites.
+Go to Reports > Acquisition > Traffic Acquisition to find traffic from social networks (LinkedIn, Twitter, etc.) or other referring sites.

-Look for sessions that have the UTM parameters you embedded in your blog's social share links.
+Look for sessions with UTM parameters embedded in your blog’s social share links.

 Social Listening Tool Steps: